 Sustainable investing & investment management

-The investments which underpin our life assurance contracts offer the opportunity to adopt SRI strategies at the heart of portfolio management.
+The investments which underpin our life insurance contracts offer the opportunity to adopt SRI strategies at the heart of portfolio management.
 OneLife works together with its asset and investment manager partners to provide an SRI range of external funds in addition to a growing number of socially responsible internal collective funds and dedicated funds.
 Our partners and clients can choose sustainable investment strategies which encompass environmental and social responsibility factors.

 OneLife is thus in line with the requirements of the European Union (EU) regulation 2019/2088 of 27 November 2019 on sustainability reporting in the financial services sector which came into force on 10 March 2021.
 This regulation aims to adopt behaviours to achieve environmental, social and good corporate governance objectives.